QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 We want to know how this policy experiment affects individuals.

-In the long run,  future cohorts will enjoy higher consumption throughout their lives because  for  they will earn  higher labor income when they work.
+In the long run,  future cohorts will enjoy higher consumption throughout their lives because they will earn  higher labor income when they work.

 However, in the short run, old people  suffer because increases in their labor income are not big enough to offset  their losses of capital income.